iameo/ml-cpt/README.md

 ### Tip
 ---
 If your dataset fails to parse correctly then it's a sign for you to contribute to the project.
 Be sure to checkout on a new branch for any feature/fix you add. :)

+#### UNSUPPORTED DATASET
+If you have a dataset(classification based) that fails using this web app, kindly include it here as a PR.